 - If they test positive on either day 5 or 6, they should continue to stay away from work until they have 2 negative tests taken 24 hours apart or up until day 10.
 They are also strongly advised to stay at home and avoid contact with others whilst they continue to test positive

-The likelihood of a positive LFT in the absence of symptoms after 10 days is very low.
-However, if their LFT result is positive on the 10th day, they should continue to test and only return to work when a single negative LFT is achieved.
+The likelihood of a positive LFD in the absence of symptoms after 10 days is very low.
+However, if their LFD result is positive on the 10th day, they should continue to test and only return to work when a single negative LFD is achieved.

-Staff who are contacts of someone with COVID-19
+Staff who are household contacts of someone with COVID-19

 How to use a lateral flow test

-Further details and Standard Operating Procedures have been shared with health Boards and trusts.
+Further details and Standard Operating Procedures have also been shared with health and social care employers.
 They will be distributed locally.

-Report all positive LFTs results to your employer immediately.
+Report all positive LFDs results to your employer immediately.